 Government agencies that need to disburse information to employees and constituents have a strong business case for mobility.

-The Federal Emergency Management Agency (FEMA) and the National Telecommunications and Information Administration (NTIA) are engaged in initiatives that take advantage of mobility to deliver essential services in response to crisis and disasters.
+The Federal Emergency Management Agency (FEMA) and the National Telecommunications and Information Administration (NTIA) are engaged in initiatives that take advantage of mobility to deliver essential services in response to crises and disasters.
 Government information dissemination is not limited to urgent communications, but can include any necessary transfer of mass information to groups.
 Opportunities to create valuable mobile applications for information dissemination are present in almost every government agency.
 For example, open government websites like Data.gov and ITDashboard can provide citizens with greater access to government activities through mobile applications.

 Returns on Investments (ROI)